ambiere/genesis/CONTRIBUTING.md

 We are committed to fostering an open and inclusive community.
 As contributors and maintainers, we pledge to respect all individuals involved in this project.
-Please refer to our [Code of Conduct](https://github.com/zhid0399123/genes/blob/main/CODE_OF_CONDUCT.md) for details on expected behavior.
+Please refer to our [Code of Conduct](https://github.com/zhid0399123/orign/blob/main/CODE_OF_CONDUCT.md) for details on expected behavior.

 ## Ways to Contribute

-There are several ways you can contribute to the genes:
+There are several ways you can contribute to the orign:

 1. **Reporting Bugs**: If you encounter any bugs, errors, or unexpected behavior while using the API, please submit a detailed bug report using the issue tracker
 2. **Feature Requests**: Suggest new features or enhancements that you believe would benefit the API.
 Use the issue tracker to share your ideas